 The end of a five-minute health pause, mandated by Major League Baseball—umpires going aisle to aisle to make sure everyone’s alright.
 Taking pulses, checking for life.

-He’d stood there in the box, the bat level on a flat line pointing to the backstop, holding it steady as if weighing the scales of justice—do you save the hometown, do you bury the hometown?
+He stood there in the box, the bat level on a flat line, holding it steady as if weighing the scales of justice—do you save the hometown, or do you bury the hometown?

 Quiet.
-You can hear the Wrigley Field PA announcer, at full volume.
-And nearly nothing else.
-Kipnis raised like a prom king in the dugout.
-“Hey!
+You can hear the Wrigley PA announcer, and almost nothing else.
+Kipnis raised like a prom king in the Indians’ dugout.
+His team shouting, “Hey!
 Hey!
 Hey!
 Hey!
 Hey!
 Hey!
 Hey!
 Hey!”

 Cub fans looking down at the price on their tickets.
 Feeling vomitous.
 Counting the months on their fingers.
 We’ll be good next year.
 But… and they tap their pointer finger.
 The next finger: November.
 Then December.
 Then January… eventually spring.
-And a whole ‘nother season.
-Then—maybe… We’ll be back in this spot.
-But Christ.
-What.
-Happened.
+And another season.
+Then—maybe we’ll be back?

 You just.
 Want.
 Your breakfast offense.
 You reach into your bag.